ENVX-resources/ENVX2001-lectures/README.md

-# ENVX1002 Lectures
+# ENVX2001 Lectures

-This repository contains lecture materials for the ENVX1002 unit at the University of Sydney.
+This repository contains lecture materials for the ENVX2001 unit at the University of Sydney.
 The content is built using [Quarto](https://quarto.org/), providing interactive and dynamic lecture materials for environmental data science education.

 ## 📚 Course Overview

-ENVX1002 is an introductory unit focused on data analysis and statistics in environmental science.
-The course covers:
+ENVX2001 is a second-year unit focused on data analysis and statistics for students in the School of Life and Environmental Sciences.

-- Introduction to R programming
-- Data visualization and analysis
-- Statistical methods in environmental science
-- Practical applications of data science in environmental contexts

 ## 🗂️ Repository Structure

+## 🗂️ Repository Structure

 ```
 lectures/
-├── L01/ - Reproducible science
+├── L01/ - Introduction
-├── L02/ - Introduction to Statistical Programming
+├── L02/ - Sampling designs
-├── L03/ - Exploring and Visualising Data
+├── L03/ - 1-way ANOVA
-├── L04/ - The Central Limit Theorem
+├── L04/ - Residual diagnostics & post hoc tests
-├── L05/ - Introduction to Inference
+├── L05/ - Experimental design
-├── L06/ - Comparing Two Samples
+├── L06/ - ANOVA with blocking
-├── L07/ - Non-parametric Tests
+├── L07/ - Regression modelling
-├── L08/ - bootstrapping and Randomisation
+├── L08/ - Regression model development
-├── L09/ - Describing relationships
+├── L09/ - Regression model assessment
-├── L10/ - Simple linear regression
+├── L10/ - Principle component analysis
-├── L11/ - Multiple linear regression
+├── L11/ - Clustering
-├── L12/ - Non-linear regression
+├── L12/ - Multidimensional scaling
 └── L13/ - Revision
 ```

 ## 🛠️ Setup and Usage